Email powers modern business and life - but it's not as secure as most people assume.

 Secure email solutions provide layered protection against threats like phishing, interception, and human error.

-They combine end-to-end encryption with added controls - such as identity verification and message restrictions - to reduce risk and support compliance.
+They combine end-to-end encryption with added controls - such as identity verification and message restrictions - to reduce risk and support compliance expectations.

 Common Secure Email Features